George Volkoff: Honours

-In 1946, he was made a member of the Order of the British Empire.
-In 1994, he was made an Officer of the Order of Canada for having "contributed to the general development of physics in Canada and, in particular, at the University of British Columbia".
+In 1946, he chosen to be a member of the Order of the British Empire.
+UBC gave him an honorary doctorate for his theoretical work on CANDU reactors during the Second World War.
+In 1994, he was made an Officer of the Order of Canada for having "contributed to the general development of physics in Canada and, in particular, at the University of British Columbia."

-He died in Vancouver in 2000.
+He died in Vancouver in 2000, following a series of strokes that began in 1996.